linode/docs/docs/guides/development/frameworks/appsmith/deploy-appsmith-docker/index.md

 ## What Is Appsmith?

 Appsmith is an open-source framework for building web-based applications via a visual, drag-and-drop interface.
-Especially designed with the development of internal applications in mind, Appsmith allows you to quickly put together an application interface and get it operational.
+Especially designed with the development of internal applications in mind, Appsmith allows you to more quickly compose an application interface and get your application operational.

 Appsmith allows you to connect drag-and-drop UI widgets to a wide range of data sources to make a full-functioning application.
 Whether you access data via a REST API, GraphQL, or directly from a database, Appsmith is capable of mobilizing it in your new application.